Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Malai ice cream – If gourmet, artisanal ice creams are on your list, your search ends here.

 Other helpful resources and links

 - Meeta Arora (blog + Instagram) – I got a ton of Diwali decor ideas from her Instagram stories!
 Follow her for easy Instant Pot and Air fryer recipes/tips.
-Also, get delicious recipe ideas catered towards toddlers and kids.

 - Nisha Vedi Pawar (blog + Instagram) – She wrote an extensive guide on Diwali gift guide.
 Definitely check it out!

 Hoping this post adds sparkle to your Diwali preparations.
 Wishing you a festive season filled with joy, laughter, and delightful treats!